holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/01_scratch_variables_2/lesson_plan_day_1.md

         - Program it together
             - Give them hint that 2.2 lbs per kg
             - See `PoundsToKgs` function in accompanying Scratch program
+        - Add `if kgs < 0` -> `say "how is this possible"?`
 - Why is `ask and wait` useful?
     - Interaction with user
 - Start `Variables Input Worksheet`
     - Give 3m to read through it then summarize as class
 - Go!
     - Allow certain students to work individually if like
         - Enables teacher to monitor weaker students (likely in pairs)
     - 7th graders get to ~question 6 in a 85m period
     - 9th graders get to ~question 9 in a 85m period
     - Both are starting to lose focus in last 15m (understandably)

 ### Homework